 Concert venues were often filled to capacity and programs were received with enthusiasm.
 Ear Taxi Festival achieved its primary objective of shining a light on Chicago artists with success beyond all expectations.
 Building on this momentum, New Music Chicago made the decision to present Ear Taxi Festival again, with the prospect of having it be an ongoing endeavor to be repeated in coming years.
 This effort is now being led by Michael Lewanski, Curatorial Director, Jessica Wolfe, Managing Director, and Jennie Oh Brown, Executive and Artistic Director.

 With over 110 proposals received from Chicago-centric artists, 5 commissioned composers, and many more premieres, Ear Taxi Festival promises to be another world-class celebration of Chicago music.
-With the theme HEAR ALL VOICES, we offer a call to engage with the multiplicity of styles and traditions that constitutes Chicago’s expansive musical identity in the 21st century; it is an invitation to challenge, to collaborate, and to change together as artists and listeners.
 Ear Taxi Festival will also reach throughout neighborhoods of the city as well including The Kehrein Center for the Arts, DePaul University’s Art Museum and Holtschneider Performance Center, University of Chicago Reva and David Logan Center for the Arts, Epiphany Center for the Arts, Constellation Chicago, and The Harris Theater.
-Official announcements about the festival will be made in coming weeks on multiple platforms.
+Official announcements about the festival will be made in fall 2020 on multiple platforms.